IFNSO: Iteration-Free Newton-Schulz Orthogonalization: Conclusion

 \section{Conclusion}

-In this paper, we propose a new method, termed UNSO, which reduces the repeated computation of $X\in \mathbf{R}^{h\times w}$, a significantly more expensive operation than matrix multiplication involving $X^\top X \in \mathbf{R}^{h\times h}$, with $h\leqslant w$.
-Experiments indicate our methods achieves the outstanding performance with less computation burden.
-Despite these advantages, there are several limitation that warrant further investigation.
-Firstly, our method converge to $1$ at a slower rate, compared with other methods.
-Secondly, noticeable fluctuations are observe when the propose method first converge to $1$.
-Finally, the matrix multiplications involving $X$ is still required, leading to high computation cost when $w\gg h$.
-In the future, we aim to overcome these limitation by introducing the dynamic coefficient to enable a more flexible term structure.
-Besides, we plan to explore neural network-based techniques to reduce the dimensionality of $w$.
+We propose IFNSO, a method that reduces repeated computation along the longer dimension ($w$).
+Experiments indicate that the proposed method achieves competitive performance with lower computational cost.
+However, several limitations remain to be addressed.
+First, our method converges to $1$ at a slower rate, compared with some methods.
+Second, noticeable fluctuations appear when $y$ first reaches $1$.
+Finally, the matrix multiplications involving $X$ are still required, leading to high computation cost when $w\gg h$.
+In the future, we aim to overcome these limitations by introducing dynamic coefficients to enable a more flexible term structure.
+Besides, we plan to explore neural network-based techniques to reduce the effective dimension of $w$ via low-rank approximations.